MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterInstrument.md

 #### Traits

 <details>
-<summary>List of traits for the waterinstrumentorganizationalunit attribute are listed below.</summary>
+<summary>List of traits for the organizationalunit attribute are listed below.</summary>

 **is.dataFormat.character**
   **is.dataFormat.big**